-Any establishment licensed to sell any tobacco product or electronic nicotine delivery system as defined in NM 2020 Senate Bill 131 (Tobacco Products Act).
+Any establishment licensed by the State to sell any tobacco product or electronic nicotine delivery system as defined in NM 2020 Senate Bill 131 (Tobacco Products Act), or nicotine paraphernalia, including but not limited to, cigarette papers or wrappers, pipes, holders of smoking materials of all types, cigarette rolling machines, electronic cigarette cartridges, electronic cigarette liquids, and any other items designed for the preparation, storing, consumption, or use of tobacco products or electronic smoking devices.
 This use does not include the sale of cannabis.
 See also Cannabis Retail and General Retail.